ibm-cloud-docs/ContinuousDelivery/responsibilities_cd.md

 ## Disaster recovery
 {: #disaster-recovery}

+Disaster recovery includes tasks such as providing dependencies on disaster recovery sites, provision disaster recovery environments, data and configuration backup, replicating data and configuration to the disaster recovery environment, and failover on disaster events.

 IBM is responsible for maintaining backups and high availability of the {{site.data.keyword.contdelivery_short}} service in each supported region.
 However, because {{site.data.keyword.contdelivery_short}} toolchains are region-dependent, automated global failover is not supported.
 If a regional disaster occurs, the recovery time for toolchains depends on the recovery time for the region.
 You can implement manual failover to another region by creating and maintaining copies of your toolchains and Git repos that have idle pipelines, in another {{site.data.keyword.cloud_notm}} region.
 {:important}